Moesif/moesif-browser-js/README.md

 #### host, string, optional

 defaults to `api.moesif.net`.
-If you are using an proxy to send data to Moesif, please set the the host to `proxy.yourcompany.com`.
+If you are using a proxy to send data to Moesif, please set the the host to `proxy.yourcompany.com`.

 full options example: